pedro-mass/learn/react/firebase/robinwieruch-beginner/react-firebase-authentiction/README.md

 Following: https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial/

-Left off at: Sign Up with React and Firebase
+Left off at: Sign In with React and Firebase

 ---